-MICHAEL Raynes cannot wait to sample the atmosphere tonight and admits he has never played in a derby which compares with Oxford United and Swindon Town.
+MICHAEL Raynes cannot wait to sample the atmosphere tonight and admits he has never played in a derby which compares with Oxford United

 The 24-year-old joined the U’s this summer, so tonight’s game will be his first experience of the rivalry.

 Teammates have been quick to fill Raynes in on what to expect and although the centre back has played in derbies before, none can match the intensity.